 PTP is a time synchronization protocol defined in IEEE 1588 version 2 (ITU-T G.8275.1) for devices across a network.
 Using PTP, you can synchronize distributed clocks with nanoseconds accuracy.
-The clocks in the PTP-enabled devices follow a source leader in a bidirectional clock relationship (formerly master)-receiver follower in a bidirectional clock relationship (formerly slave) hierarchy.
+The clocks in the PTP-enabled devices follow a source-receiver hierarchy.
 The receivers are synchronized to their sources.
-The top-level source is called the primary source root timing; transmits sync info to clocks in its network segment (formerly grandmaster).
+The top-level source is called the primary source.
 The primary source clock is synchronized with a Global Positioning System (GPS).

 The source will send a synchronization message to the receiver.
 In turn, the receiver sends a delay request to the source and the source reverts with a delay response.
 Thus, the delay is measured and the clock of the receiver is synchronized with the source.
 This is also called as the one-step synchronization.